eclipse-hono/hono/site/documentation/content/user-guide/mqtt-adapter.md

 mosquitto_pub -u 'gw@DEFAULT_TENANT' -P gw-secret -t command//4711/res/1010f8ab0b53-bd96-4d99-9d9c-56b868474a6a/200 -m '{"lumen": 200}'
 ```

+## Custom Message Mapping

+This protocol adapter supports transformation of messages that have been uploaded by devices before they get forwarded to downstream consumers.

+{{% note title="Experimental" %}}
+This is an experimental feature.
+The names of the configuration properties, potential values and the overall functionality are therefore
+subject to change without prior notice.
+{{% /note %}}

+This feature is useful in scenarios where devices are connected to the adapter via a gateway but the gateway is not able to include
+the device ID in the topic that the gateway publishes data to.
+The gateway will use the plain `telemetry` or `event` topics in this case.
+The message payload will usually contain the identifier of the device that the data originates from.

+The same functionality can also be used to transform the payload of messages uploaded by a device.
+This can be used for example to
+transform binary encoded data into a JSON document which can be consumed more easily by downstream consumers.

+The mechanism works as follows:
+1. A client uploads a message to the MQTT adapter.
+1. The adapter invokes the Device Registration service's *assert Registration* operation using either
+   the authenticated device's identifier, if the topic does not contain a device ID, or the device ID from the
+   topic.
+1. If the assertion succeeds, the adapter creates the downstream message using the original message's payload and
+   the asserted device ID as the origin device.
+1. If the response payload contains a value for the *mapper* property, the adapter tries to find a *mapper endpoint* configuration
+   for the given value.
+If a mapper endpoint with a matching name has been configured for the adapter,
+   1. the adapter sends an HTTP request to the endpoint which contains the original message's payload in the request body.
+   1. If the response body is not empty, it is used as the downstream message's payload.
+   1. If the response contains a *device_id* header and its value is different from the original device ID, then the adapter
+      invokes the *assert Registration* operation again, this time using the mapped device ID instead of the original device ID.
+      If the assertion succeeds, the adapter uses the asserted (mapped) device ID for the downstream message.
+1. The adapter forwards the downstream message.

+Please refer to the [Device Registry Management API]({{< relref "/api/management#/devices/createDeviceRegistration" >}})
+for how to register a *mapper* for a device.
+Please refer to the [MQTT Adapter Admin Guide]({{< relref "/admin-guide/mqtt-adapter-config#custom-message-mapping" >}})
+for how to configure custom mapper endpoints.

 ## Downstream Meta Data

 The adapter includes the following meta data in messages being sent downstream: